🚚 Free delivery in France from %currency%%amount% of purchase

 Chemical composition

-It dissolves completely in water.
+It dissolves completely in water

-It forms stable colloidal solutions.
+It forms stable colloidal solutions

-It has a prebiotic effect prebiotic documented
+It has prebiotic effect

 Origins: Gum arabic from Mauritania, the white gold of the Sahel